Welding helmet: Purpose

-The shade of lens that is suitable depends on the current rating of the weld.
-In the United States, OSHA recommends DIN shade numbers as shown in the following table:

-Safety

 All welding helmets are susceptible to damages such as cracks that can compromise the protection from ultraviolet and infrared rays.
 In addition to protecting the eyes, the helmet protects the face from hot metal sparks generated by the arc and from UV damage.
 When overhead welding, a leather skull cap and shoulder cover are used to prevent head and shoulder burns.